What website builder is best for a dropship business?

 - Comes with a CDN

-- Costs more to have more stores
+- Costs significantly more to have one or multiple sites – stores

-- Costs more for themes and apps
+- High costs for permium themes and apps

 - You have to buy your domain name